visualizersdotnl/tpb-06-final/README.md

-TPB-06 - Excessination / TPB engine.
+# TPB-06: Excessination

+Source code release.
-TPB-06 has been released.
-This is all based on Inque's core code and supplemented by tons of new stuff to make it suitable for full-size demoscene demos.
+This was based on Inques core code and supplemented by tons of new stuff for full-size demoscene stuff.

-Currently receiving massive overhauls & cleanup.
+Also full of FIXMEs, the code base was also in the middle of an overhaul at this point.